theserverlessway/website/content/aws/cloudformation/template-functions.md

 !Sub ${WebBucket.Arn}*
 ```

 All example in this doc will use the shorthand yaml syntax.
-For other syntax options please check the [official docs](TODO)
+For other syntax options please check the [AWS docs](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html)

 ## Ref